aditya-tallhari/aditya-tallhari/README.md

 </p>

 ---

-### 🏆 Achievements
+### Achievements

-- 🥇 Completed Android Development Internship @ UEF EdTech (6 weeks)
+- Completed Android Development Internship at UEF EdTech (6 weeks)
-- 🛠️ Built and deployed 2+ full-stack projects (React + Firebase)
+- Built and deployed multiple full-stack projects using React and Firebase
-- 🚀 Participated in college-level hackathons
+- Participated in college-level hackathons
-- 📜 Certificate: Firebase in Practice (LinkedIn Learning)
+- Completed Firebase in Practice certification (LinkedIn Learning)

 ---

-### 🧠 Fun & Goals
+### Learning & Development Focus

-- 📚 Mastering advanced state management in React & Context API
+- Mastering advanced state management in React and Context API
-- 🚀 Planning to publish my first Android app on the Google Play Store
+- Preparing to publish an Android application on the Google Play Store
-- 🌐 Contributing more to open-source and hackathons in 2025
+- Aiming to contribute more to open-source projects and technical hackathons in 2025

 ---

-### 🎯 Goals for 2025
+### Goals for 2025

-- ✨ Improve design thinking and UI/UX skills with real-world projects
+- Strengthen UI/UX skills through practical projects
-- 🎓 Maintain CGPA 8.5+ and expand domain knowledge
+- Maintain a CGPA above 8.5 while deepening technical knowledge
-- 👥 Build a strong developer network via LinkedIn and GitHub
+- Expand professional network via LinkedIn and GitHub
-- 🌍 Contribute to meaningful open source projects
+- Collaborate on open-source software addressing real-world challenges

+---

-Thanks for visiting my profile! 😊 Let’s connect and create impactful tech solutions together.
+Thank you for visiting my profile.
+Let’s connect and build something impactful.